 Most of the Group's transactions are carried out in Philippine pesos, its functional currency.
 Exposures to currency exchange rates arise from the Group's sales to a certain customer and, fuel and tanker importations, which are primarily denominated in U.S. dollars.
 The liability covering the fuel importation is covered by letter of credits (LCs) which is subsequently closed to Philippine peso trusts receipts (TRs).
-The Group also holds U.S. and Singapore dollar-denominated cash and cash equivalents.
-The Group also has trade receivables and payables primarily denominated in Vietnamese Dong, as a result of the Group's acquisition of PGV LLC which situated in Vietnam.
+The Group also holds U.S. and Singapore dollar-denominated in vietnamese Dong, as a result of the Group's acquisition of PGV LLC which situated in Vietnam.
 Financial instruments that are Indonesian Rupiah denominated are considered immaterial, hence, not included in the analyses below.